Explore entry-level management jobs across industries and learn how to land your first management job.

 When you’re ready to apply for entry-level management jobs, take some time to build and refine your job search materials.
 These might include enhancing your resume and adding management skills to it, as well as updating your LinkedIn profile.

 Once you have your job search materials ready, begin applying for jobs.
-There are several ways to discover jobs that may be aligned with your career goals:
+Several ways to discover jobs that align with your career goals include:

-Searching general job sites for roles you are interested in, such as “account manager” or “recreation manager”
+Searching general job sites for specific roles such as “account manager” or “recreation manager”

 Searching job sites in your field or industry, such as the Project Management Institute’s job board or Supply Chain Careers